-Through decades of experience, we have honed our deep domain expertise, fostered longstanding client relationships, and built our library of rules and algorithms.
+Through decades of experience, we have honed our deep domain expertise, fostered long-standing client relationships, and built our library of rules and algorithms.
 We believe our modern, cloud-based platform combined with our subject matter expertise are extremely difficult to replicate and provide us with a meaningful competitive advantage.
 We believe these factors, together with the following additional strengths, position us well for continued success:

 - Strong brand with attractive client return on investment ("ROI").
 The Waystar brand is synonymous with quality, reliability, robust analytics, exceptional customer service, and a deep and interconnected network.
+This strength is evidenced by our high provider Net Promoter Score ("NPS") of 74 and #1 rank in client satisfaction, based on a third-party survey commissioned by us in 2023.
 Our brand, as well as the tangible ROI that we deliver, drives strong client loyalty, as evidenced by our 109.7% Net Revenue Retention Rate for the twelve months ended June 30, 2023.
-Many of our clients support our success by recommending Waystar to other providers, further driving growth and adoption of our solutions. - Differentiated client experience.
-We have a relentless focus on operational execution and deliver outstanding client experience, which is evidenced by our strong Net Promoter Score ("NPS").
+Our clients view us as a trusted vendor and support our success by recommending Waystar to other providers, further driving growth and adoption of our solutions. - Differentiated client experience.
+We have a relentless focus on operational execution and deliver outstanding client experience.
+According to a third-party survey commissioned by us in 2023, Waystar ranked #1 in client satisfaction with implementation time versus competitors, and 94% of clients are satisfied with our integrations with other systems.
+For our larger clients, we deploy a client success team, which serves as both a dedicated resource and trusted strategic partner to help drive our value proposition.
 From our consistently on-time implementations to our highly responsive client service, we seek to support our clients so they can maximize the benefits of our software. - Mission-driven innovation culture.
 We have cultivated a company culture that is focused on helping our clients by developing and delivering industry-leading software solutions.
-This innovation-focused culture has been foundational in creating a modern technology platform that delivers a comprehensive end-to-end suite of solutions with an intuitive user interface. - Experienced leadership and technology teams with a track record of execution.
+This innovation-focused culture has been foundational in creating a modern technology platform that delivers a comprehensive end-to-end suite of solutions with an intuitive user interface.
+According to a third-party survey commissioned by us in 2023, Waystar ranked #1 in satisfaction with rate of product innovation and vision versus competitors, and 94% of clients are satisfied with our capabilities in automation. - Experienced leadership and technology teams with a track record of execution.
 Our values-driven and award-winning leadership team brings together deep experience in the software and healthcare industries and strong relationships with our clients and key stakeholders.
 We believe our team has the strategic vision, leadership qualities, technological expertise, and operational capabilities to continue to successfully drive our growth.